 I recently got my hands on an English-Silozi dictionary,the most exciting thing to happen to me so far this week:-).
 Even more exciting is that the dictionary starts with a little history lesson, I would be amiss in not sharing.
-The dictionary was first published in 1993 by the Zambia Educational Publisjing house, it was adapted and re-published by Henry Buiswalelo with the help of Owen O'Sullivan in 1996 so this blog reflects their ideas, paraphrased here and there.
+The dictionary was first published in 1993 by the Zambia Educational Publishing house, it was adapted and re-published by Henry Buiswalelo with the help of Owen O'Sullivan in 1996, so this post reflects their ideas, paraphrased here and there.

 Non-bantu languages have also had an influence on the Lozi language, this can be seen in words borrowed from English, such as 'mota', 'sikolo' and 'sipatela.
 Afrikaans has also had a hand in words such as 'keleke', 'kunupo' and 'potoloto' Through the influence of Catholic missionaries, a few religious terms have been borrowed from Latin, such as 'misa' and 'sakramenti'.
 The portugese also had a little influence as Barotseland's western neighbour, Angola, was formerly a Portugese colony.